 The Waikato Historical Society was founded in 1954.
 Its objectives are to record local history, collect articles of local interest and educate public opinion.

 Hockin House is an 1893 late Victorian dwelling that was the residence of the first four superintendents of Waikato Hospital.
-It takes its name from Doctor Munro Hockin, who died in office in 1939 and was the last superintendent to live in the house.
+It takes its name from Doctor Munro Hockin who died in office in 1939, the last superintendent to live in the house.

-Enquiries about events, membership, programmes, renting Hockin House and tours through the house should be made to the President, Cliff Thomas (contact details below).
+Enquiries about events, membership, programmes, hiring Hockin House and arranging tours through the house should be made to the President, Cliff Thomas or Archivist Betty Smith (contact details below).

 Waikato Historical Society Inc